perak/kitchen-site/files/contribute.md

 - **Spread the word** - on your favourite tech blog, twitter, facebook... etc.

+- **Create screencast videos** explaining how to create application using meteor-kitchen.
+I'l put your video on this site and add you to the contributors list.
+Great award, isn't it? :)

 - If you can help with **English spelling & grammar** corrections for this site, clone this <a href="https://github.com/perak/kitchen-site" target="_blank">repository</a> and send me a pull request.

-- That would be cool if someone **create screencast video** with native English speaker explaining how to create simple app using meteor-kitchen.

 - You can support meteor-kitchen with a <a href="{{pathFor 'donate'}}">donation</a>.